chandiaaron/Version-Control-Git-and-Git-Hub/README.md

-# Version Control, Git, and Github
+# Version Control, Git, and GitHub

 ## What is version Control?